Members' Blog

 ‘Talk to whoever you sit next to on Selection Day – You might even end up on the same trip!’

 We caught up with Rebecca John from Pembrokeshire YFC to hear all about her experience as team leader for the Wales YFC International Trip to the Isle of Wight!
+This trip was kindly supported by the NFU Mutual Charitable Trust!

-On Thursday the 11th of July, Sara and I, both members of Pembrokeshire YFC made our way to Cenarth coaches to meet the bus.
+On Thursday the 11th of July 2024, Sara and I, both members of Pembrokeshire YFC made our way to Cenarth coaches to meet the bus.
 Gwenan and Lisa, members of Ceredigion YFC also joined us there.
 We then started on our journey to Builth to meet the rest of the group Grace, Gemma, Owain and Tudur all members of Montgomery YFC.

 It was nice that all members knew someone before meeting as a group for the first time and once we all started chatting we soon found out most of us shared mutual friends.
 It was also nice learning more about each other.
 Funnily enough, myself and Gwenan had actually started talking to each other at the international selection day in Builth back in October 2023.
 It’s definitely important to make the effort to talk to whoever you end up sitting next to in the waiting room before your interview as you might even end up on the same trip!